-TinBoats member Johnny threw together a Primer bulb Primer to help us with some of the issues the members have been having on our forum.
-This is just a quick article that describes what a Primer bulb does and hopefully it can assist you simplify the troubleshooting process.
+TinBoats member Johnny threw together a Primer bulb Primer.
+This will help those that that are having issues on our forum.
+This is just a quick article that describes what a Primer bulb does.
+Hopefully, it can assist you to simplify the troubleshooting process.
 Once again I want to thank Johnny for taking the time to write up this article for all the forum members and readers.

 Exploring the Fuel Primer Bulb

 The squeeze type primer bulb is made up of two rigid plastic valve bodies having first and second ends.
 These two end valves are installed in a flexible rubber fuel impermeable bulb substantially encasing the rigid one-way valve bodies and sealed to the squeeze bulb body with metal hose clamps.

 The first and second stage check valves operate in only one direction.
 The most common squeeze bulb has two free-floating round plastic balls that prevent the back-flow and will only allow fuel to flow in one direction.
 Hand pumping this squeeze bulb actuates (primes) the fuel flow from the gas tank to the fuel pump on the motor.
 The two must work harmoniously together to maximize adequate fuel delivery from one end to the other.

 There are different versions of the hand squeeze primer bulb.
 The type described above is called the gravity acting bulb.
 Meaning that the bulb must hang as vertically as possible to achieve and maintain the one direction flow with minimal back-flow.